RobotLoader: Class Autoloading

 PHP Files Analyzer

-$loader = new Nette\Loaders\RobotLoader; $loader->addDirectory(__DIR__ . '/app'); // Scans directories for classes/ intefaces /traits $loader->rebuild(); // Returns array of class => filename pairs $res = $loader->getIndexedClasses();
+$loader = new Nette\Loaders\RobotLoader; $loader->addDirectory(__DIR__ . '/app'); // Scans directories for classes/interfaces/traits/enums $loader->rebuild(); // Returns an array of class => filename pairs $res = $loader->getIndexedClasses();

-$loader = new Nette\Loaders\RobotLoader; $loader->addDirectory(__DIR__ . '/app'); $loader->setTempDirectory(__DIR__ . '/temp'); // Scans directories using a cache $loader->refresh(); // Returns array of class => filename pairs $res = $loader->getIndexedClasses();
+$loader = new Nette\Loaders\RobotLoader; $loader->addDirectory(__DIR__ . '/app'); // Set caching to the 'temp' directory $loader->setTempDirectory(__DIR__ . '/temp'); // Scans directories using cache $loader->refresh(); // Returns an array of class => filename pairs $res = $loader->getIndexedClasses();

-Of course, the initial scanning of files, when the cache does not already exist, may take a few seconds for larger applications.
+The initial file scanning, when the cache doesn't exist yet, can naturally take a moment for larger applications.
 RobotLoader has built-in prevention against cache stampede.
-This is a situation where production server receives a large number of concurrent requests and because RobotLoader's cache does not yet exist, they would all start scanning the files.
-Which spikes CPU and filesystem usage.
-Fortunately, RobotLoader works in such a way that for multiple concurrent requests, only the first thread indexes the files, creates a cache, the others wait, and then use the cache.
+This is a situation where a large number of concurrent requests on a production server would trigger RobotLoader, and since the cache doesn't exist yet, they would all start scanning files, which would overload the server.
+Fortunately, RobotLoader works in such a way that only the first thread indexes the files, creates the cache, and the rest wait and then use the cache.

-App\Router\RouterFactory is located in the file
+App\Router\RouterFactory will be in the file